Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 We assume the sets to be ordered within themselves, \textit{i.e.}

 We construct the two-dimensional eigenvalues by packing $\{x_n\}$ and $\{y_n\}$ together, defining:

 where $\sigma$ is a randomly chosen permutation of $\{1,2,\ldots,N\}$.
-The use of a random permutation ensures that there we do not introduce correlations between $x_n$ and $y_n$, such that the eigenvalues do not lie on one particular curve in the 2D plane.\footnote{Equivalently, we could have declared from the beginning that the $x_n$ and $y_n$ are unordered, but it is convenient for later to make this point explicit by introducing the permutation $\sigma$.}
+The use of a random permutation ensures that we do not introduce correlations between $x_n$ and $y_n$, such that the eigenvalues do not lie on one particular curve in the 2D plane.\footnote{Equivalently, we could have declared from the beginning that the $x_n$ and $y_n$ are unordered, but it is convenient for later to make this point explicit by introducing the permutation $\sigma$.} This construction sets the correlation between the two variables to zero, which for realistic physical systems would be too strong an assumption.
+Nevertheless, we proceed with the analysis of this as the simplest model of two independent (sets of) variables.

 We can also assume that the 2D spectrum of $\{\vlam_n\}$ was unfolded as in eq. \eqref{eq:unfold2d}, and work from the beginning only with unfolded 1D spectra of $\{x_n\}$ and $\{y_n\}$.

 In this model, the way to see the underlying RMT spacing distribution is to look independently at the $x$- and $y$-positions of the peaks.
 This is measure \textbf{IV} of the previous section.